 Briksdalsbreen glacier tongue is one of the most visited tourist attractions in Norway.
-Every day during the summer season tour buses travel from Stryn, through Loen and Olden, the three nearest big towns, to the Briksdalsbreen visitor center, where one can walk up the path to the glacier’s viewpoint.
+Every day during the summer season hundreds of people walk the path from the Briksdalsbreen visitor center to the glacier’s viewpoint.

 Unfortunately in recent years, the glacier has retreated significantly.
 Nowadays if you want to get a better glimpse of it, you can choose to hike to Kattanakken – a great, but challenging day hike.

 11 Things to Know about the Hike to Kattanakken

 The hike to Kattanakken is included in many of my Norway road trip plans.
 If you are a keen hiker and adventurer at heart then you should check them out.